DHunscher/urlnet-python-library/readme.txt

 The version number in the name of the root directory may be different from what is shown here.

-1.2	COPY THE LIBRARY DIRECTORY TO YOUR PYTHON INSTALLATION’S
+1.2	COPY THE LIBRARY DIRECTORY TO YOUR PYTHON INSTALLATION'S
 	LIB/SITE-PACKAGES DIRECTORY

 The directory referred to here is the urlnet subdirectory under the urlnet-v1.0 directory, which in turn is found under wherever you unzipped the distribution file.
-You can actually put it anywhere in the Python path (found in the PYTHONPATH environment variable).
-The Python installation’s Lib/site-packages directory is the normal place to keep third-party modules, which is why I am recommending it here.
+You can actually put it anywhere in the Python path (possibly found in the PYTHONPATH environment variable, or in Unix and Linux, by implication from the command 'which python').
+The Python installation's Lib/site-packages directory is the normal place to keep third-party modules, which is why I am recommending it here.